Dr. Gilles Storelli

 4. Applied Methods and model organisms:

-We combine Drosophila genetics with bacteriology, transcriptomic, and metabolomic approaches, as well as automated behavioral assays.
-We also use routine molecular biology, biochemistry, and immunohistochemistry methods.
+We combine Drosophila and bacterial genetics with transcriptomic and metabolomic approaches, as well as automated behavioral assays.
+We also use routine molecular biology, biochemistry, and immunohistochemistry.

 The Ph.D. projects we propose are not limited to Drosophila.
-We aim to validate our observations in mammals, especially through organoid or cell culture.
+We aim to validate our observations in mammals, especially in organoids or cultured cells.

 5. Desirable skills and qualifications:

-We seek a curious, enthusiastic, and creative Ph.D. student who has a strong interest in stress signaling, metabolism, physiology, or bacteriology.
-While all of the above-mentioned methods can be learnt in the lab, a past experience with Drosophila, mammalian cells/intestinal organoid culture, or bacteriology is an advantage.
-Our group has recently been established at the CECAD Research Center and is currently composed of 7 members.
-By joining our team, you will have close interactions with your colleagues and your supervisor.
-You must be fluent in English, as this is the working language in the lab.
+We are looking for a curious, enthusiastic, and creative Ph.D. student who has a strong interest in stress signaling, metabolism, physiology, or bacteriology.
+While all of the above methods can be learnt in the lab, a past experience with Drosophila, mammalian cells/intestinal organoid culture, or bacteriology is an advantage.
+Our group was recently established at the CECAD Research Center and currently consists of 7 members.
+By joining our team, you will have a close interaction with your colleagues and your supervisor.
+You must be fluent in English as this is the working language in the lab.

 6. References and key publications: